What Is Country Risk?

-The qualitative analysis leans more towards the subjective aspects of measurement.
-This will not provide investors with a risk number but can give a very clear idea about the risk environment of a country.
-Any sudden political upheaval or changes in the market statistics can render a country’s economy unstable thus increasing the country risk.
+Qualitative analysis leans more towards the subjective aspects of measurement.
+This will not provide investors with a risk number but can give an obvious idea about the risk environment of a country.
+Any sudden political upheaval or changes in the market statistics can render a country’s economy unstable, thus increasing its risk.
 Checking sovereign ratings and being updated with the latest changes helps investors to a great extent.

 - As indicated earlier, country risk assessment keeps investors warned and aware of what to expect from an investment in a particular country.